mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-07-07.md

 * Open pull request by Marina, Owen assigned
 * Pros and cons of different user forum options listed in [User forum](/Design/UserForum.md) were discussed against requirement list.
 In summary the TSC recommend Discourse.
 * Signing mac executable would require an Apple certificate.
 This can be looked into when there is a user need for this
-* PR builds has now been speeded up moving doctest to Ubunto and more windows hardware, and PR builds is less of a problem.
+* PR builds has now been speeded up moving doctest to Ubuntu and more windows hardware, and PR builds is less of a problem.
 Nothing easy to move downstream
 * For `clang-format`.
 Ross investigate options for giving feedback back to developer where clang-format has changed code.
 Such feedback may include a link with information about which version of clang-format was used and how the developer can run clang-format prior to a PR